Ariges770/SCIPPlan/README.md

 ## Custom Domains
-If you would like to create your own domain you will need to create a directory named "translation" in the directory which scipplan is run from with txt files of the format "{translation type}\_{domain name}\_{instance number}.txt" (e.g. "pvariables_navigation_1.txt").
-Note that the files in the translation directory will override any example files if they share domain name and instance number (e.g. navigation 1 would override the example).
+If you would like to create your own domain you will need to create a directory named "translation" in the directory which scipplan is run from with txt files of the format "{domain_type}\_{domain name}\_{instance number}.txt" (e.g. "odes_navigation_1.txt", with available domain types, `odes` and `solutions`).
+Note that the files in the translation directory will override any example files if they share domain name and instance number (e.g. `solutions_navigation_1` would override the example).

-For each domain instance the following translation files are required
+This file contains sections for the various translations listed, these sections are separated by `---` and contain a header which is the name of the section (e.g. `pvariables:`).
+The required sections are as follows
 - constants
 - pvariables
+- transitions (for `solutions`)/odes (for `odes`)
 - initials
 - goals
 - instantaneous_constraints
 - temporal_constraints
-- transitions
 - reward

 As a part of SCIPPlan, all the constraint files allow for the use of "and" and "or" expressions, polynomials and `exp`, `log`, `sqrt`, `sin` and `cos` functions (Note: `sin` and `cos` are only available in PySCIPOpt>=4.3.0 so if your version is below that you will not be able to use the trig functions unless you update).